raingerber/jest-css-match-serializer/README.md

 `serialize(html)`

-Takes JSX or an HTML string and returns an object with the selectors that match the given elements.
+Takes JSX or an HTML string and returns an object with the selectors that match the given elements (this object is created by [find-all-matches](https://github.com/raingerber/find-all-matches)).
 The return value should not be used directly; it should be passed to `expect`, which will serialize the result for creating a snapshot.